| Carmen Castaneda Sceppa|

 Her research findings have provided evidence-based information used by the Academy of Sciences and the Institute of Medicine to revise the Dietary Recommended Intake for protein in older adults.
 Her pioneer work on resistance exercise in older adults with kidney disease and diabetes was translated into clinical practice by the American Diabetes Association and adopted as standard of care.
 In addition, her research findings contributed to the recommendations for physical activity in older adults by the American College of Sports Medicine and the American Heart Association.

-Dr. Sceppa’s research findings have been published and referenced widely and represent a collaborative effort of a team of investigators, students and fellows.
-Her research has contributed to advancing the field by providing evidence on the benefits of resistance exercise for multiple health outcomes and disease conditions associated with aging.
-More importantly, the knowledge acquired from her evidence based research has informed the development of “real world” community-based interventions and guidelines that bridge the gap between research and practice/policy.
-Bridging this gap is an important goal of her translational research agenda, which is grounded in interdisciplinary collaborations, community partnerships, and student mentoring.
+Dr. Sceppa’s research findings have been widely published and referenced.
+They represent a collaborative effort of a transdisciplinary team of investigators, students and fellows.
+Her research has contributed to advancing the field of healthy aging by providing evidence on the benefits of resistance exercise for multiple health outcomes and disease conditions.
+More importantly, the knowledge acquired from her evidence base research has informed the development of “real world” community-based interventions and guidelines that bridge the gap between research translation and practice/policy.

 M.D., Francisco Marroquin University, Guatemala City.
 Guatemala